Lim Ko Pi In Ipoh

 Cold Desserts And Iced Coffee At Lim Ko Pi

-Nothing we ordered was bad (with the exception of the oddly crumbly wantans), but the best dish was still the curry mee.
+Nothing we ordered was bad (except for the oddly crumbly wantans), but the best dish was still the curry mee.

 Stir Fried Glass Noodles At Lim Ko Pi